kf4mot/10mhz_distributor/README.md

 1. Pads for a optional attn. are on the input.
 Untested.
 1. Pads for a optional isolation transformer are on the 3rd. output.
 Untested.
 1. Jitter and delay are untested, but assumed good enough for a inexpensive GPSDO.
 If you build it and have the lab to test please share your results.
+1. I left the input BNC (J5) off of mine and ran a internal wire to the clock output.
+The BNC could be added by those that want the ability to loop the clock or any other suitable input back into the distribution amp.
 1. Item x
    1. Item xa
    1. Item xb